pqdev/ProQuest-UIKit/README.md

 # ProQuest UI Kit v5

-UIKit contains the code used for styling sites for ProQuest.
+ProQuest-UIKit contains the code used for styling sites for ProQuest.
 Please see [UX-Framework site](https://ux.proquest.com/) for implementation details.

-* If you don't have a modern commandline-based local build environment, you can simply download UIKit: https://github.com/pqdev/ProQuest-UIKit/tree/master/download
+> If you don't have a modern commandline-based local build environment, you can simply download UIKit: https://github.com/pqdev/ProQuest-UIKit/tree/master/download

+## Version 5

+ProQuest-UIKit v5 is built ontop of [Bootstrap](https://getbootstrap.com) v5 using [SASS](https://sass-lang.com/) and then compiled to CSS.
+Previous versions required your project to have Bootstrap installed as a dependency and to have the `bootstrap.css` styles imported into your stylesheet or your `angular.json file`, but v5 will install Bootstrap as a dependency of itself and each UIKit them has bootstrap's style already integrated.
+This means a little less imports for your project.

+## Getting Started

-## Include ProQuest-UIKit into your project via NPM:
+### Include ProQuest-UIKit into your project via NPM:

 ```bash
 $ npm install proquest-uikit --save